-Supplemental Security Income (SSI) is a federal means-tested program administered by the Social Security Administration (SSA) in the United States of America.
-SSI provides financial assistance for people who are unable to work.
-This includes seniors and people with disabilities or a medical condition.
+Supplemental Security Income (SSI) is a federal means-tested program administered by the Social Security Administration (SSA).
+SSI provides financial assistance for people who are unable to work due to a severe mental or physical impairment.

-SSI provides cash assistance to people who are at least 65 years old, blind, or meet the Social Security standard of disability, and have very low income and limited assets.
+SSI provides cash assistance to people who meet the Social Security standard of disability, and have very low income and limited assets.
 Eligibility to receive SSI depends, in part, on an individual or couple having countable resources that are no more than the resource limit of $2,000 for an individual or $3,000 for an eligible couple.

 In addition to strict income and resource limits, there are other restrictions that involve citizenship, residence, and institutionalization that are not covered in this blog post.